chhan95/Tumor-segementation_PAIP2019/README.md

 <p>

-  If you want more details, please visit my blog.
+  If you want more de, please visit my blog.
   <h3><a href="https://chhan95.github.io/project/2021/03/15/paip2019.html">Details for train and infer</a></h3>

 </p>